citp/privacy-policy-historical/a/av/avm/avma.org.md

 If you purchase a product or service at any AVMA Website, we will not give out your credit card number or other financial account information to third parties unless you authorize us to do so, or it is necessary to fulfill our responsibilities with respect to the transaction, including but not limited to delivering a product or service you order.

 Our online member directory contains specific personal and professional information, depending on the information you provide to the AVMA through your membership application or updates to your online profile.
 Access to online member directory information is available only to AVMA members.
-However, we may occasionally provide, sell, or rent limited member data to third parties, including companies that offer products and services related to veterinary medicine for sale to AVMA members.
-We do not provide email addresses to third parties for any commercial purpose.
+However, we may occasionally provide, sell, or rent limited member data to third parties, such as companies that offer products and services related to veterinary medicine for sale to AVMA members.
+See below for more information on AVMA’s information-sharing practices.

 We do collect and store information that does not identify you personally when you visit AVMA Websites, including but not limited to: the name of the domain and host from which you access the AVMA Websites; the Internet protocol address used to access AVMA Websites; the date and time you access AVMA Websites; and the Internet address of the website from which you linked directly to AVMA Websites.
 We use this information to track and analyze traffic to AVMA Websites, including the number of visitors and which pages are viewed by visitors, and to help us improve AVMA Websites.
 We may also share this information in aggregate with advertisers and sponsors to determine advertising effectiveness.